 The HR Certification Dilemma: PHR or SHRM-CP?

 Both credentials can boost your salary by $5,000-$15,000 and open doors to senior roles.
-But they test different competencies, appeal to different employers, and require distinct preparation strategies.
+But the two differ sharply on one thing that decides it for many people: the PHR requires HR experience to apply, while the SHRM-CP is open to anyone.
+They also test different competencies and appeal to different employers.

 This comprehensive comparison will help you choose the certification that aligns with your career goals, background, and strengths.